 If you only read one book in your life, read To Kill a Mockingbird.
 The same goes for the equally extraordinary movie.
-I first read To Kill a Mockingbird when I was a Freshmen in High School.
+I (like most people my age) first read To Kill a Mockingbird when I was a Freshmen in High School.
 It’s one of the those books that you’re required to read in school.
 After reading the book, we watched the movie.
 I always like watching old black & white movies with a class, because it’s nice to see “regular” teenagers watch movies that I see on a normal basis.
-In case you’re unfamiliar, To Kill a Mockingbird is a coming-of-age/ courtroom drama about kids growing up in an unforgiving world.
+In case you’re unfamiliar, To Kill a Mockingbird is a coming-of-age/courtroom drama about kids growing up in an unforgiving world.
 Scout and her brother Jem live with their father who’s a lawyer named Atticus Finch.
 A lot happens, but the most important thing is the court case for Tom Robinson.
 A scene so powerful that Atticus Finch was named the greatest movie hero of all time.
-To Kill a Mockingbird is a movie that will always be relevant.
+Gregory Peck crafts a character who is stern, but also very compassionate.
+Another important plot point involves a shut-in named Boo Radley that the children befriend.
+I guess you could say that the central themes are not to judge a person by what you see on the surface.
+“It would be like killing a mockingbird.”
+To Kill a Mockingbird is a movie that will always be relevant no matter how old it gets.
 If you haven’t seen it yet, then why are you still reading this review?
 Go watch it right now!

 Kiki’s Delivery Service is probably the second easiest Hayao Miyazaki movie to watch.
 I think it might even be the first one I saw.
 Kiki’s Delivery Service tells the story of a young witch who moves to a seaside village and gets a job delivering bread.
 The movie deals with issues such as self doubt and confidence.
 The movie is about a witch, but it’s not dark and sinister or anything like that.
 More like Sabrina the Teenage Witch.
 It’s probably also the most recognizable Studio Ghibli movie.
 Regardless of what I said in any of my other anime reviews, Kiki’s Delivery Service is the movie I’d most recommend watching.